shuLhan/pakakeh.go/README.md

 - `dsv`: Package dsv is a library for working with delimited separated value (DSV).

+- `errors`: Package errors provide an error type with code.

 - `git`: Package git provide a wrapper for git command line interface.

 - `http`: Package http implement custom HTTP server with memory file system